Can I Get Scammed On Facebook Marketplace? If you have been asking yourself this question, you are in the right place.

 Most of the time, this is a high-value item, which would guarantee a profit even with the insurance charge included.

-If you agree to the request, the con artist will send you an invoice of the charge and disappear immediately after you pay it.
+If you agree to the request, the con artist will send you an invoice for the charge and disappear immediately after you pay it.

 It is an activity you can sue for, so most sellers who attempt this scam hide behind fake Facebook accounts.